k-han/SCNet/README.md

 ## Data
 We used PF-PASCAL, PF-WILLOW, PASCAL Parts and CUB data sets and follows Proposal Flow[2, 3] to generate our trainging data.

+Triaining data preparation code is put in `PF-PASCAL-code` folder.

 # Notes